Deck Maintenance Tips

 Hardwoods such as Kwila, Garapa, and Vitex are not treated and will deteriorate quickly if they are not protected by some sort of preservative.

-Composite decking has become more prevalent which uses compressed timber fibres and synthetic resins.
-These are usually made in specific colours and should not fade or deteriorate for many years - making them as close to maintenance free as possible.
+Composite decking has become more prevalent and uses compressed timber fibres and synthetic resins.
+These are usually made in specific colours and should not fade or deteriorate for many years - making them as close to maintenance-free as possible.

 • Do you offer finance terms for your services?